 I’m bumping this up to the top of the blog roll as a reminder to make a change by TODAY.
 You must choose the designated airline for any Platinum card (including the Business Platinum), the American Express Gold (which comes with $100 incidental fee credit), and the Hilton Aspire card (which comes with $250 incidental fee credit) by today as well if you want it to be different than last year’s.

-One of the most valuable benefits the Amex Platinum Cards is $200 in statement credits for incidental fees with your designated qualifying airline every calendar year.
+One of the most valuable benefits of The Platinum Card from American Express is $200 in statement credits for incidental fees with your designated qualifying airline every calendar year.

 Unfortunately “incidental travel expenses” don’t include just any charge to an airline, hotel, Uber, etc., like the travel statements credits available on a card like the Chase Sapphire Reserve.
 You’ll want to be careful about what airline you choose for this reason.
 More on that below.